-Class will be held in the TECHcenter

 -Discussion about blogs and how to post images online

--Demo – how to use Tumblr to post assignments
+-Demo – how to use Tumblr to post assignments -Discussion – how our eyes see color vs how the camera sees color (white balance)

 -Read and discuss pages 51-55 in book